napari/napari/tutorials/vectors.md

+**Under construction**

 ### Vector Layer

 Vector layer enables one to draw arbitrary vectors on an image layer.
 With help of vector layer napari able to provide vectoral marking.
 A brief example given below:

 ```python